+There is no need to recheck whether the CARE account qualifies for underpin protection.
+The CARE account cannot later gain protection.

 Example 4: remediable service in more than one L G P S scheme

 Background details

-The member:

-joined the L G P S (Scotland) on 1 April 2011 and left on 31 March 2016.
+joined the L G P S (Scotland) on 1 April 2011 and left on 31 March 2016 with deferred benefits.
 The CARE account qualifies for underpin protection for L G P S service from 1 April 2015 to 31 March 2016

 joined the L G P S (England and Wales) on 1 April 2017 and left on 31 March 2024